JorgeIvanPuyo/vetflow-platform/docs/roadmap-mvp.md

 - Timeline filtering by type.
 - PDF export of clinical history with filters.
 - Clinic branding integrated in clinical history PDF.
+- Inline preview and download use the same backend-generated PDF and configuration.
+- Letter, A4, and legal paper sizes are supported.
+- Professional report layout includes clinic/patient metadata, page footer, and best-effort clinic logo rendering from private storage.

 ### 🟡 In Progress - Slice 4 - Structured Consultations